Interview Date: November 30, 2017

 STANZIONE: How it became ARRIS International?

 STANZIONE: Well, that’s a good question.
 As I said earlier, we knew we had to be bigger or become part of something bigger.
 And we noted that there are more people that live outside the United States than live inside the United States, and they like to talk to one another and communicate with one another too.
 So we’ve built a pretty strong international part of our business.
 And we did that -- beginning in Japan, I guess, was one of our first international customers.
-Again, back in the ’90s, there was a lot of investment of US companies in Japan and in Europe, in the UK in particular.
+Again, back in the ’90s, there were a lot of investments by US companies in Japan and in Europe, in the UK in particular.
 And we kind of followed them over there and began doing business there.
 And it’s evolved to the point today where about a third of our sales are outside the United States.
 And we’re doing a lot of business in Europe, a lot of business in Asia, Australia has been a strong market for us, and a lot in Latin America.
 And so we are truly an international company.
 And one of the things that we did was with the acquisition of Pace, we did an inversion.
-An inversion is a redomiciling of the company in the UK.
-So we’re actually officially, although our headquarters is in Atlanta, our official headquarters is in the UK.
+An inversion is a re-domiciling of the company in the UK.
+So we’re actually officially, although our operational headquarters is in Atlanta, our official headquarters is in the UK.
 And so we’re truly an international company.

 ARENSTEIN: What is the -- what are some of the challenges of managing an international company?

 STANZIONE: Culture.
 In fact, culture’s the challenge of managing anything.
 I was at a meeting recently of a company that had just combined two companies, and that’s what everybody’s talking about: how do the cultures match up?
 And so you have to have these guiding values, and, you know, you have to realize that cultures are different in different countries.
 What motivates people and what’s important is different.
 And how people act and treat one another is different in different companies.
-Some things are fundamental.
+But some things are just fundamental.
 Respect, teamwork, keeping an eye on the goal are universal.
 And so the challenge is communicating with those folks.
 I mean, if you think about a group over in China or in India or in Europe or in Israel or in Argentina, how do you -- how do you communicate?
 Fortunately, we’re in the communications business.
 And we use things like video conferencing and that sort of thing.
 But also trying to -- one of the challenges of being the leader of an international company is being physically there.
 And that is an important part of it.
 People want to know who you are and what you stand for, and they want to be reminded of that, I think, from time to time.
-And they want to be successful.
+They want to be successful.
 People want to be part of something that’s successful.
 And I think they’re willing to work hard.
 People are willing to work hard if they’re part of something that’s successful and they’re proud of.

 ARENSTEIN: So there was a lot of travel involved in that for you, I would assume.